DroidZeroCodes/Payroll_System/README.md

 - Payroll Admin, and
 - Employee.

-Note: MotorPh is a fictional company made to learn for students in Mapua Malayan Digital College (MMDC).
+Note: MotorPH is a fictional company made to learn for students in Mapua Malayan Digital College (MMDC).

 ## Installation